 Excellent progression options

-The Institute of Technology sector is structured to allow students’ progress as far as they want through the educational system, receiving a qualification at each stage.
+This structure allow students’ to progress as far as they want through the educational system, receiving a qualification at each stage.

 For example a student may start by studying for a Higher Certificate (usually completed in two years and having achieved that award, may then progress to an Ordinary Bachelor Degree (usually an extra year).
 With an Ordinary Bachelor Degree, students may progress to an Honours Degree which in turn is the next step to a Masters Degree or a Doctorate.